Sarah Stevens (politician)

 Sarah Suzanne Stevens (born February 15, 1960) is a Republican member of the North Carolina House of Representatives.
-She has represented the 90th district (including constituents in Surry, Alleghany, and Wilkes counties) since 2009 and has served as speaker pro tempore since 2017.
+She has represented the 90th district (including constituents in Surry and Wilkes counties) since 2009 and previously served as speaker pro tempore from 2017 to 2025.
+Stevens announced her intention to run for a seat on the North Carolina Supreme Court in the 2026 elections.